' Eliminating Second Mortgage with Ch. 13 - Law Offices of Robert M. Geller

 The Tampa area was hit especially hard by the housing crisis.
 In early 2013, home prices are down by about 45 percent from their peak in 2006.
 Unfortunately, this means that many Tampa homeowners remain underwater on their mortgages, owing more than their home is currently worth.

 Yet, there is a silver lining for underwater homeowners in the Chapter 13 bankruptcy process.
 When housing prices were high, many homeowners took out second mortgages or home equity lines of credit.
-Considering that housing prices have fallen so dramatically, many homeowners now qualify for a complete discharge of second mortgages and HELOCs in Chapter 13 bankruptcy proceedings.
+Housing prices have fallen so dramatically.
+Many homeowners now qualify for a complete discharge of second mortgages and HELOCs in Chapter 13 bankruptcy proceedings.

 Chapter 13 bankruptcy has many advantages.
-For instance, monthly payments on most types of debt are consolidated and often lowered; homeowners are given the chance to stop foreclosure in its tracks and catch up on delinquent mortgage payments; and, at the end of the three to five year repayment term, most types of remaining unsecured debt are completely wiped out.
+For instance, monthly payments on most types of debt are consolidated and often lowered.
+Homeowners are given the chance to stop foreclosure in its tracks and catch up on delinquent mortgage payments.
+At the end of the three to five-year repayment term, most types of remaining unsecured debt are completely wiped out.

 How are second mortgages and home equity lines of credit discharged in Chapter 13?

 For underwater homeowners, the elimination of second mortgages and HELOCs may be one of the most substantial values offered by a Chapter 13 bankruptcy.
 Under federal law, wholly unsecured mortgages can be removed in a Chapter 13 case.
 This means that if your home is worth less than you owe on your first mortgage, you can file a motion with the bankruptcy court asking for a discharge of your second mortgage upon the successful completion of your Chapter 13 bankruptcy.
-If the court agrees that your home is worth less than you owe on your primary mortgage, at the end of your Chapter 13 case, you will not be required to repay the second mortgage obligation – and, if you choose to sell your home in the future, the discharged second mortgage will in no way encumber the transaction.
+If the court agrees that your home is worth less than you owe on your primary mortgage, at the end of your Chapter 13 case, you will not be required to repay the second mortgage obligation.
+Also, if you choose to sell your home in the future, the discharged second mortgage will not encumber the transaction.

 Many Tampa homeowners are struggling with home values that continue to lag.
-But, with a little help from a bankruptcy court, you could turn lemons into lemonade and eliminate second mortgages, HELOCs and many other types of debt.
+With a little help from a bankruptcy court, you could turn lemons into lemonade.
+You could eliminate second mortgages, HELOCs and many other types of debt.
 Contact a Tampa bankruptcy attorney to explore whether Chapter 13 bankruptcy is right for your individual circumstances.

 Video Testimonials